Gradual Fine-Tuning for Flow Matching Models: Discussion

-We have presented Gradual Fine-Tuning, the first framework to both theoretically and empirically explore fine-tuning flow matching models using target samples without the need for memoryless noise schedules or linear drift assumptions.
 By bridging the gap between high-quality pretraining and fine-tuning, GFT provides a robust solution for adapting generative models to complex, data-driven domains which require nuanced control of the outcome of fine-tuning.
+Our theoretical and empirical results position GFT as a competitive method for scalable adaptation of flow matching models under distribution shift.